 🌕 Full: We can see the Moon completely illuminated during full moons.

-🌖 Waning Gibbous: The waning gibbous phase is between a half moon and full moon.
+🌖 Waning Gibbous: The waning gibbous phase is between a full moon and a half moon.
 Waning means it is getting smaller.

 🌗 Third Quarter: We see the third quarter moon as a half moon, too.
 It is the opposite half as illuminated in the first quarter moon.